vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 Due to changes, Capybara selectors introduce breakpoints.
 Let’s say a designer wantes to change the text on a button.
 Do you want to make that change in cone central wrapper for that provides that element to your specs or do you prefer to do that all over the place?
 I thought so!

++ ### Acceptance Tests / Feature Specs

+Before we move on to the heart of the matter, I’d like to take a step back for people new to the whole testing business and clear up some of the lingo that is important in this context.
+People more familiar with TDD won’t miss much if they skip ahead.

+What are we talking about here?
+Acceptance testing usually comes in at a later stage of projects to evaluate if you have been building something of value for your product owner, users or whatever stakeholder.
+These tests are usually run by customers or your users.
+Its sort of a check if the requirements are being met or not.
+There is something like a testing pyramid for all sorts of testing layers and acceptance tests are near the top.
+Because this process includes often non-technical folks, a high-level language for writing these tests is a valuable asset to communicate back and forth.

+Feature specs on the other hand, are a bit lower in the testing food chain.
+A lot more high-level than unit tests which focus on the technial details and business logic of your models, feature specs describe flows on and in between your pages.
+Tools like [Capybara](http://jnicklas.github.io/capybara/) help you to avoid to do this manually—meaning that you rarely have to open your browser to test stuff manually—like filling in forms, clicking links, buttons and the like which is not only less elegant but also a lot more time consuming.
+Btw, you don’t use **get**, **put**, **post**, **delete** like with request specs.
+With these kinds of tests, we like to automate these taks as much as possible.
+Feature specs drive the interaction through the browser and write assertions against pages.

+Feature specs are very similar to acceptance tests—sometimes I feel the differences are too blurry to really care about the terminology.
+You write tests that exercise your whole application which often involves a multi-step flow of user actions.
+These tests show if your components work in harmony when they are brought together.
+In Ruby land, they are the main protagonist when we’re dealing with Page Objects.
+Feature specs themselves are already very expressive but they can be optimized and cleaned up by extracting their data, behaviour and markup into separate classes.
+I felt clearing up this blurry terminology will help you see that Page Objects are somehow a way to do acceptance level testing while writing feature specs.

 + ### When & Why?